drBenway/pixi-vn-wiki/start/tickers.md

 canvas.removeAssociationBetweenTickerCanvasElement("alien", RotateTicker)
 ```

-If you remove the Canvas Element associated with the Ticker, if the Ticker not have any more canvas components associated, it will be deleted.
+If you remove the Canvas Component associated with the Ticker, if the Ticker not have any more canvas components associated, it will be deleted.

 ```typescript
 const texture = await Assets.load('https://pixijs.com/assets/eggHead.png');